RonEfraim/C-Plus-Plus/Semester 1/Ex6/README.txt

 Then the program calculates the sum for every column.
 In the end, the program shows the row and the column with the maximum value in the matrix.

-Compile: g++ -Wall ex6a.cc –o ex6a
+Compile: g++ -Wall ex6a.cc â€“o ex6a
 Run: ex6a

 Input: